cloudflare/cloudflare-docs-engine/src/content/tutorials/github-twilio-notifications/index.md

 ```

 The `checkSignature` function will use the crypto library to hash the received payload with our known secret key to ensure it matches the request hash.
-GitHub uses a HMAC hexdigest to compute the hash in the sha1 format.
+GitHub uses an HMAC hexdigest to compute the hash in the sha1 format.

 ```javascript
 ---